 - Authorization of the owner of the land where the apiary will be located as the main settlement.
 This authorization must include the number of polygons, farm, enclosure and name of the place.

 - Photocopy of the DNI of the owner of the property.

 - Veterinarian designation sheet.

 - Veterinary Report, which describes the future farm, endorsed by the veterinarian chosen by the beekeeper.

 - Authorization from the town hall of the main settlement.

 To manage registration with the Regional Agrarian Office, you must first pay a fee through a bank office, attaching proof of income to the registration form.

 The form will indicate all the data of the owner of the livestock farm (the beekeeper) and the details of the main settlement, as well as those of other secondary settlements.

-The maximum number of hives to be located in each settlement should be indicated.
+Also, the maximum number of hives to be located in each settlement should be indicated.

-The OCA veterinarian will visit the settlement to verify compliance with laws related to beekeeping and the suitability of the site for bee health.
+Finally, an OCA veterinarian will visit the settlement to verify compliance with laws related to beekeeping and the suitability of the site for bee health.